Corporate Tax in Singapore

 Please Insert phone!

 Singapore Tax Authority (IRAS) helps to develop a stronger community, a better environment and a more vibrant economy.
-Singapore attracts more investments from all over the world by reducing its corporate income tax rate and introducing different types of tax incentives.
+The IRAS has governance over Singapore’s tax system, companies regardless of industry have a legal duty to pay taxes.
+However Singapore attracts more investments from all over the world by reducing its corporate income tax rate and introducing different types of tax incentives.
 Thus, Singapore corporate tax rate is one of the lowest in the world, with the current rate being 17%.

 How to Determine Your First Year of Assessment(YA)